IvoNet/vagrant-devops-box/README.md

 * VirtualBox
 * Vagrant

-## Usage
+# Usage

-Always run the following command to make life easier:
+Always run the following command in the terminal to make life easier:

 ```bash
 source ./ssh-setup
 ```

-clone this repository and in a terminal from that repo:
+Clone this repository and in a terminal and from that repo:

 To provision the devops-box: